 Seven years went by until one morning in 1982 back home in Glyndyfrdwy, on holiday from the Argentine and not being able to return due to the conflict over the Malvinas Islands (Falklands), the old urge came back to haunt me.
 ‘Go on’, it said, have one last fling at the butterflies’.
 I was afraid people had missed seeing my earlier models because they were too small.
 I decided to attract attention by making them up to eighteen inches in diameter - really big, in other words!
 After displaying them in many shops in Llangollen, my butterflies still would not sell.
 What’s more, the old problem surfaced of too much time and labour being necessary to produce one.
 Unless I could find an economical method of manufacture, I knew my dream was finished.
 I set about investigating how to make butterfly bodies from a mould.
 After months of frustrating experiments, I finally succeeded in making moulds good enough to produce small amounts of bodies.
 At the same time, I learned how to produce sets of wings out of high quality aluminium.
 Now I was confident of success.
 All I needed was the right outlet and since it was almost the first week in July, 1984, I was sure I would find it - right on my doorstep!
 There could be no better place to sell my magnificent ‘modern style’ butterflies than the Llangollen International Musical Eisteddfod!
 I set up a stall at the approaches to the Eisteddfod ground sure that a sizable proportion of the thousands of people passing, would snap up my butterflies like hot cakes, whilst my niece took payment.
 I was utterly shocked when the butterflies didn’t sell yet again.
 People have often asked me how I found the will to keep going at that time.
 I put it down to two things.
 First, that I’ve always been a very strong and determined person - for instance I don’t think most people would have persevered on a journey through South America after being attacked on the first day, as I was, and second, my unshakeable faith that if I could make enough people aware of the existence of my butterflies, my dream of seeing them decorating homes all over Wales, would be fulfilled.
 I also decided to carry out a daring ‘advertising’ campaign which had been in my mind for some years.
 To promote the butterfly business I believed key areas in North Wales had to be saturated by ‘give-away’ models of my expensively produced stock.
 As a result, large numbers of residents on all four main roads leading to Llangollen were suddenly surprised to receive free samples of these very beautiful house ornaments.
 When permission had been given to display these butterflies on a house, I would run up the ladder to fix one or two.
 I displayed them in Corwen and all round Porthmadog as well as the Llyn Peninsula and the Isle of Anglesey, areas I thought where tourists were likely to bump into them.
 During those months I was filled with excitement.
 I believe my unorthodox, though brilliant, marketing plan could lead to visitors from all over North Wales flocking to the farm to buy the butterflies.

 Eureka!
 The ‘Break or Bust’ campaign worked!
 Business improved and the butterflies started selling in Llangollen.
 I must admit I felt vindicated and proud - not at having manufactured a thing which to some people is ‘beautiful’, but at having created by sheer determination, a market which for a number of years had been cruelly elusive.
 The final twist to the story is that having given away hundreds of pounds worth of butterflies to create a market, I was also bankrupt.
 On the verge of success, I had to stop selling butterflies and return to carpentry.
 Another two years passed before I was back with enough money to commission a process capable of turning out butterfly bodies in quantity.
 At last my dream had come true.
 Now I have a new home and craft workshop situated in a prime position beside the A5 road at Glyndyfrdwy village, midway between Llangollen and Corwen, Denbighshire.
 Now people from all over the world are attracted to the ‘Butterfly Man’s’ door to buy a souvenir to enhance their home.
 In some way’s I’m a little sad that the butterflies are no longer made of wood.
 On the other hand, the fine quality aluminium wings of the new models will never rust and their nylon bodies will never rot.
-Even the authentic coloured paints used on the wings are the finest quality enamel (motor car paints) and will last indefinitely.
+Even the authentic coloured paints used on the wings are of the finest quality enamels (motor car paints) which should last quite a number of years without fading.
 Problems will always arise in business I suppose, but I’ve been very annoyed that my success has spawned a number of inferior products.
 Some unscrupulous people even selling imitations claiming them to be the product of the ‘Original Butterfly Man’.

 Some will even use a picture postcard of my home, covered with butterflies, luring people into believing that their product is made by me.
 I will never be satisfied.
 You might say my customers feel the same way too.
 One of them recently wrote in my Visitor’s Book: “What about a caterpillar next?”
 It’s not a bad idea, someone might well consider trying it.
 In the ninety’s, I developed four winged butterflies and piggy back types and paint it yourself kits.
 The development of Ladybirds and Dragonflies were also an addition to my product range.
 After all my success and ups and downs of business life, the greatest satisfaction I have had yet is to see the happy faces gazing up at my work, and the biggest pleasure I have is when I think of the millions of people that have been caught by surprise by my work dotted about on houses all over the British Isles and many countries of the world.
 A thing of beauty is a joy for ever and to all those people who have chosen to share their discovery of my Butterflies with their friends, neighbours or strangers who may have knocked on their door, “A BIG THANK YOU”.
 And to the others who wish to keep it to themselves, “PLEASE DON’T” - I have plenty of others for them to choose.